Pros and Cons of Using Credit Cards for B2B Transactions

 Tazapay’s Escrow Service is a great alternative to credit cards for B2B payments

 It is ideal to leverage a secure global payments option such as Tazapay’s Escrow services to simplify and ease B2B payments.
 Tazapay’s escrow service secures both the buyer and seller and protects them in accordance with the terms and conditions of the contract, across industries and regions.
-To add to the benefits, Tazapay only charges a 1.8% processing fee which is capped at $250 per USD 100,000, thereby making it more affordable as your import and export value grows.
+To add to the benefits, Tazapay only charges a 1.8% processing fee for non-card payment methods and 3% for card payment methods, thereby making it more affordable as your import and export value grows.
 Tazapay also offers the best foreign exchange rate and matches it if you find something more economical.

 The way an Escrow account works is that the money from the buyer is secured in the escrow account.
 Once the contractual obligations have been fulfilled by the seller and the shipment is complete, the money is released.
 This protects both the seller by ensuring the buyer’s intent and ability to pay as well as the buyer by ensuring all the responsibilities are duly fulfilled.